frictionlessdata/datapackage/data-packages/index.md

 ### Required Fields

-Resource information MUST contain (at least) one of the following attributes which specify the location of the associated data file (either online, 'relative' (local), or 'inline'):
+Resource information MUST contain one (and only one) of the following attributes which specify the location of the associated data file (either online, 'relative' (local), or 'inline'):

 * `url`: url of this data resource
 * `path`: unix-style ('/') relative path to the resource.
 Path MUST be a relative